 This page provides essential information about the tram system in Barcelona called "El Tram".
 Barcelona's trams can be spotted all around the city - they are green and white and travel at about the same speed as a car.
 Barcelona's tram system seems to be less well-known or used than the bus of metro systems.
-However, it can be a great way to get around the city.
+However, it can be a quick and convenient way to get around the city.

 It is possible to buy a single ticket for the tram.
 Alternatively you can buy the tickets known as 'Integration Tickets'.
 These are tickets that can be used on the metro, bus and trams in Barcelona.
-The most likely of these that you may want to buy during your holiday is the T10.
+The most likely of these that you may want to buy during your holiday is the T-Casual.
 This ticket is valid for ten journeys on the bus, tram or metro and is valid for an extended period.
-For a full guide to the T10 card, see our Guide to the Barcelona Metro.
-The T10 can be purchased for various zones, but if you are just planning to spend your time in the city of Barcelona, you will only need to buy a ticket that covers Zone 1 where all the main tourist attractions are based.
+For a full guide to the T-Casual card, see our Guide to the Barcelona Metro.
+The T-Casual can be purchased for various zones, but if you are just planning to spend your time in the city of Barcelona, you will only need to buy a ticket that covers Zone 1 where the main tourist attractions are based.

 You can also use the Barcelona Card for travelling on the tram.
 See below for more details of the Barcelona Card.